dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Client.md

 ## Find or create grains

-After establishing a connection by calling `OrleansClient.Initialize()`, static methods in the generated factory classes may be used to get a reference to a grain, such as `PlayerGrainFactory.GetGrain()` for the `PlayerGrain`.
+After establishing a connection by calling `OrleansClient.Initialize()`, static methods in the generic factory class may be used to get a reference to a grain, such as `GrainClient.GrainFactory.GetGrain<IPlayerGrain>()` for the `PlayerGrain`.
+The grain interface is passed as a type argument to `GrainFactory.GetGrain<T>()`.

-Starting with the September 2014 preview update, there is also a static class `GrainFactory` in the Orleans namespace, which can be used to create grain references without using the generated classes.
-The grain interface is passed as a type argument to `GrainFactory.GetGrain<T>()` when using this methodology.

 ## Sending messages to grains